 TRAITS OF AN EMPATH - HIGHLY SENSITIVE

-Empaths and Highly Sensitive People share similar qualities like being easily stimulated, need for time alone, being hypersensitive to sensory experiences and generally not as comfortable around large groups of people.
-HSPs and Empaths are similar also in their way of recovering from high-stimulation situations.
-They love nature, want to help other people and are yearning to better understand and create a richer, more meaningful life.
+Empaths and Highly Sensitive People share similar qualities, such as being easily stimulated, needing time alone, being hypersensitive to sensory experiences, and generally being less comfortable around large groups of people.
+They are also similar in their recovery from high-stimulation situations.
+Empaths love nature, want to help other people, and yearn to better understand and create a richer, more meaningful life.

-The difference begins with an Empath’s ability to not only sense energy around them but can also absorb that energy.
-HSPs normally do not have the ability to feel what someone is feeling although they can sense more than others.
-The capacity to experience the energy of others, which could be physical or emotional, is extremely deep.
-Empaths internalize the feelings of others and this can confuse whether the feelings are someone else’s or their own.
-This capacity can even go beyond the human race and can tread in the spiritual or intuitive.
+The difference begins with an empath's ability not only to sense energy around them but also to absorb that energy.
+Highly sensitive persons (HSPs) typically do not feel what someone else is feeling, although they can sense more than others.
+The capacity to experience others' energy—whether physical or emotional— is extremely profound.
+Empaths internalize others' feelings, which can blur the line between their own feelings and those of others.
+This capacity can extend beyond the human race, venturing into spiritual or intuitive realms.

 The two are not mutually exclusive.
-Many people who are HSP are Empaths but some people are just highly sensitive.
-Meanwhile, some Empaths are highly sensitive while others may be people with strong empathy, but are not highly sensitive.
-If we were to lay the differences on a line we would find people who are empaths at the far end, HSP closer in and people with great empathy, but who are not HSP or empaths close to center.
-On the complete opposite end are psychopaths, sociopaths and narcissists who generally care little or have no regard for other people’s feelings.
+Many people who are HSP are also Empaths, but some are just highly sensitive.
+Meanwhile, some Empaths are highly sensitive, while others may possess strong empathy but are not highly sensitive.
+If we were to line up the differences, we would find Empaths at one end, HSPs closer in, and those with strong empathy who are neither HSPs nor Empaths near the center.
+On the complete opposite end are psychopaths, sociopaths, and narcissists, who generally care little or have no regard for other people’s feelings.

-I have been told during my entire life that I am highly sensitive.
-Words like “intense” or “sensitive” were common in my hearing.
-I used to take this as a slight, that people assumed I was not fun to be around, that I had little humor or that they had to be careful when they interacted with me.
-Little did they know, and for a long time I hardly knew myself, that I simply sensed things with a greater strength than many others and did not understand what it all meant.
+Throughout my life, I have been told that I am highly sensitive.
+Words like “intense” and “sensitive” were common in my experience.
+I used to see this as an insult, as if people assumed I was not fun to be around or lacked humor and that they had to tread carefully when interacting with me.
+Little did they know, and for a long time, I hardly understood myself, that I simply sensed things more intensely than many others and did not grasp what it all meant.

-I am so thankful to be living in a time when more and more people are trying to understand why people, like myself, are sensitive and less likely to simply categorize and dismiss.
-Being able to have a strong innate sensitivity can make many things like music, movies or even a day at a park a thrilling experience.
-The flip side can also be true.
-As an empath, when I sense someone is sad, anxious, tense or depressed, I can sense the dark cloud that hangs around them and I find myself feeling similarly low.
+I am very thankful to live in a time when more and more people are trying to understand why individuals like myself are sensitive and less likely to categorize or dismiss emotions.
+Having a strong innate sensitivity can make experiences like music, movies, or even a day at the park quite thrilling.
+However, the flip side can also be true.
+As an empath, when I sense when someone is sad, anxious, tense, or depressed, I can feel the dark cloud that follows them, and I find myself feeling similarly low.

-As a writer, being highly sensitive is a wonderful gift that allows me to focus on characters with an ability to formulate a scene where I can see, hear, smell and even feel as though I can touch or taste something in the world I have created.
-The picture is vivid and rich and I enjoy stepping into another world for a fraction of time.
-It is tricky to maintain such focus, but when it happens it truly does feel magical as I type away on my computer.
+As a writer, being highly sensitive is a beautiful gift that allows me to focus on characters and formulate scenes where I can see, hear, smell, and even feel as though I can touch or taste something in the world I have created.
+The picture is vivid and rich, and I enjoy stepping into another world for a fraction of the time.
+It is tricky to maintain such focus, but when it happens, it truly feels magical as I type away on my computer.

-What gets in the way of better writing sessions are the voices and words of many others in my head.
-Guidance by King, Lamont and White bounces around with different nuance or take on writing.
-Then I have the intimidation of my fellow writers in San Diego.
-I judge, compare and hide rather than gather, share and collaborate.
-One of the lessons I learned from photography education is that creative people can only share their process and what works for them.
-Stephen King promotes a 1,000 words-a-day discipline whereas Greta Gerwig mentions focusing on the quality even if it is only five hundred words instead of the quantity.
-Sometimes there can be too much information and too much comparison.
-As an HSP, I delve into the education of structure and storyline while not getting distracted by various authors’ or writers’ anecdotal notes.
+What gets in the way of better writing sessions is the voices and words of many others in my head.
+Guidance from King, Lamont, and White bounces around with different nuances or perspectives on writing.
+I feel intimidated by my fellow writers in San Diego.
+I judge, compare, and hide rather than gather, share, and collaborate.
+One lesson I learned from photography education is that creative people can only share their processes and what works for them.
+Stephen King promotes a discipline of writing 1,000 words daily, whereas Greta Gerwig suggests focusing on quality, even if it’s only five hundred words instead of quantity.
+Sometimes, there can be too much information and comparison.
+As a highly sensitive person (HSP), I delve into the education of structure and storyline while avoiding distractions from various authors’ or writers’ anecdotal notes.

-The more I understand being an empath, the more I know myself.
-The more I know about myself, the more I recognize my uniqueness and the uniqueness of others.
-No two people can be next to one another and create something identical.
-Even if another person shared the same idea or plot, each of our experiences, nurturing, education and style would produce two completely different stories.
-I should take comfort in the knowledge of individual distinction and let it propel me to write my stories with more self-confidence.
+The more I understand being an empath, the more I learn about myself.
+The more I learn about myself, the more I appreciate my uniqueness and the uniqueness of others.
+No two people can stand next to each other and create something identical.
+Even if another person shares the same idea or plot, our experiences, upbringing, education, and style will produce two completely different stories.
+I should take comfort in the knowledge of individual distinction and let it encourage me to write my stories with greater self-confidence.

 Cover Image: A Young Woman Seated in a Chair, 17th century.
 The Metropolitan Museum of Art